In Summary

 Post-partum hair shedding is among the most distressing hair experiences women report, and also one of the most frequently poorly explained in clinical settings.
 What is typically happening is a telogen effluvium: the hormonal changes of pregnancy maintain follicles in the anagen (growth) phase longer than usual, producing temporarily thicker hair during pregnancy.
 After delivery, as estrogen and progesterone levels fall, this extended cohort of follicles enters telogen simultaneously and sheds two to four months later — producing what feels like massive hair loss but is actually the belated completion of normal cycling for follicles that were held in growth phase during pregnancy.

-In these cases, the telogen effluvium does not simply resolve — it transitions into a more persistent pattern of thinning that reflects the underlying constitutional insufficiency.
-The clinical distinction matters: a straightforward telogen effluvium requires reassurance and time; a telogen effluvium occurring against a background of constitutional depletion requires active constitutional restoration to prevent it becoming permanent.
+In these cases, the telogen effluvium does not simply resolve — it can transition into a more persistent pattern of thinning that reflects the underlying constitutional insufficiency.
+The clinical distinction matters: a straightforward telogen effluvium requires reassurance and time; a telogen effluvium occurring against a background of constitutional depletion benefits from active constitutional restoration.
+(Post-partum thyroid changes are also common and can mimic this picture, which is another reason to confirm thyroid function rather than assume.)

 The Korean Medicine Reading: Blood and Yin

 In Korean medicine, female physiology is understood as fundamentally organized around blood — the menstrual blood that defines the reproductive cycle, the blood that nourishes pregnancy and produces breast milk, and the systemic blood that nourishes all the peripheral tissues including hair follicles.
-Where male hair loss is predominantly a Kidney Jing matter (the constitutional Yang essence that governs androgenetic patterning), female hair loss is predominantly a Blood and Yin matter.
+Where male hair loss is read predominantly as a Kidney Jing matter, female hair loss is read predominantly as a Blood and Yin matter.

 This distinction has direct treatment implications.
 The kidney-tonifying formulas appropriate for male pattern loss are not the primary approach in female diffuse thinning.
 The clinical priority is blood building and Yin nourishment — approaches that address the specific depleting dynamics of the female reproductive cycle and the modern lifestyle factors that compound them.

-The classical formula Si Wu Tang (Four Substance Decoction) — combining Shu Di Huang, Bai Shao, Dang Gui, and Chuan Xiong — is the foundational blood-building formula in this context, typically modified according to the patient’s specific pattern.
+The classical formula Samul-tang (四物湯, Four Substance Decoction) — combining Shukjihwang (熟地黃), Baekjak (白芍), Danggui (當歸), and Cheongung (川芎) — is the foundational blood-building formula in this context, typically modified according to the patient’s specific pattern.
 For women with significant heat signs alongside blood deficiency, formulations that clear heat while building blood are appropriate.
 For women with Yin deficiency predominating — the thinning, dry, afternoon-heat pattern — Yin-nourishing modifications are primary.

 The Lifestyle Foundation

 Iron and protein adequacy require verification through testing rather than assumption.
-Women with heavy menstrual flow and high physiological demand — athletes, those with demanding physical occupations, pregnant or breastfeeding women — should have ferritin (not just hemoglobin) assessed, as ferritin depletion impairs follicle function well before hemoglobin becomes abnormal.
-The clinical threshold for ferritin that supports optimal follicle function is substantially higher than the laboratory reference range lower limit.
+Women with heavy menstrual flow and high physiological demand — athletes, those with demanding physical occupations, pregnant or breastfeeding women — should have ferritin (not just hemoglobin) assessed, because ferritin depletion impairs follicle function well before hemoglobin becomes abnormal.
+The ferritin level that supports good follicle function is generally higher than the lower limit of the laboratory reference range, so a “normal” result near that lower limit may still be worth discussing with a physician.

-The hair does not lie.
-In women who manage their blood, restore their sleep, and address the constitutional depletion at the root of their hair loss, the follicles respond — slowly, over months, but genuinely and measurably.
+In women who manage their blood, restore their sleep, address any underlying medical cause, and treat the constitutional depletion at the root of their hair loss, the follicles tend to respond — slowly, over months, but genuinely.
 This is not a cosmetic improvement built on continuing depletion.
 It is the surface expression of restored systemic vitality.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.